NickMcConnell/FAangband/docs/option.rst

-Persistent levels (experimental) ``birth_levels_persist`` Each level is generated for the first time when the player enters it, and from then on when the player returns the level is as they last saw it, includeing monsters, items and traps.
+Persistent levels (experimental) ``birth_levels_persist`` Each level is generated for the first time when the player enters it, and from then on when the player returns the level is as they last saw it, including monsters, items and traps.

-Use Oangband-style combat ``birth_O_combat``
-  Uses the combat system originally designed for Oangband, and traditional for FAangband.

 Cheating options
 ================